-The main issue new driver’s face with night time driving is the inability to judge distances and speed due to reduced visibility.
-If you can’t stop within the lit distance ahead of you; slow down.
+The main issue new drivers face with driving at night is the inability to judge distances and speed due to reduced visibility.

 Do you have any words of wisdom to share about driving at night?
 Share in the comments below: